Last Updated on March 21, 2023 by Lori Walker

 Additionally, it would help if you used a thermometer when baking cookies to ensure that the internal temperature is reached, as this will ensure that your cookies are cooked through.

 Following these tips will help you to get the perfect cookie every time.
-But how will you know if your flan is cooked?
+But is it okay to melt marshmallows and reset them?

 How To Save Undercooked Cookies